 - General health conditions

-For example, a young adult who is in general good health may take less time to recover than a person who has been battling addiction for years and already faces other health problems.
+For example, a young adult who is in general good health may take less time to recover and could experience more moderate symptoms than a person who has been battling addiction for years and already faces other health problems.
 It requires a lot of strength and stamina both physically and mentally to go through alcohol detox and withdrawal.
 If you are already in poor health, the amount of effort it takes your body to adapt can extend the timeline.

 Detoxing Within the Safety and Security of a Detox Center